 The first thing we need to do is pull and remove any weeds that have come up since the last time you turned over the soil.
 Dig out any leftover crops that you may have missed the last time you harvested.
 Turn the soil several times and add the following amendments, if you need them.

 Soil pH Levels

 Are you wondering what the term pH level is when gardening?
 Each plant prefers a different level of acidity to grow the very best harvest.
 The level of acidity desired varies between each plant variety.
-Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down depending on what your soil needs.
-You can have your soil tested, possibly by your state extension service, or try and do it your self with a soil tester. pH Tester
+Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down depending on what your unique soil needs.
+You can have your soil tested, possibly by your state extension service, at a local nursery that provides that service, or try and do it yourself with a soil tester. pH Tester

 How To Hand Pollinate